 Do not compress, tamper with, or otherwise alter changelog database files directly unless specifically instructed to do so by a qualified ForgeRock technical support engineer.
 External changes to changelog database files can render them unusable by the server.
 By default, changelog database files are located under the /path/to/ds/changelogDb directory.

-The following section (Understanding the changelogDb directory) explains the structure of the directory.
+The following sections explain the structure of the directory:

-See How do I search and view the changelog records in DS/OpenDJ (All versions)? for information on querying the changelog files (cn=changelog).
+See How do I search and view the changelog records in DS (All versions)? for information on querying the changelog files (cn=changelog).

 Change Sequence Number (CSN)